I like the saying, “Failing to prepare is preparing to fail.”

 The “blind spot” mentioned above is a good example.

-Clients who work with me (and put in the work on their own) often make advancements that could have taken them YEARS to get on their own.
+Clients who work with me (and put in the work on their own) often make advancements that could have taken them YEARS to get by themselves.

 This is what I love MOST as a coach.